By: Carolyn Corsano Wong

 The Wild Women of Winedale

 Audition Dates: July 7 & 8, 2019

 From the authors of “The Dixie Swim Club,” “The Savannah Sipping Society” and many more STAGE RIGHT favorites comes this brand new hilarious and touching comedy that focuses on three women at crossroads in their lives – the Wild sisters of Winedale, Virginia – Fanny and Willa and their frustratingly quirky sister-in-law, Johnnie Faye.
 This feisty and fun-loving trio has supported and cheered one another through life’s highs and lows over the years, including the early demise of two of their husbands.
 And they really need each other now as Fanny experiences a hilariously inappropriate reaction to her 60th birthday while Willa is so stressed-out from her nursing job she resorts to vodka and speed-knitting to cope and Johnnie Faye, determined to put her year of fraught widowhood behind her, desperately tries to find a man – preferably a man with a house since hers is somewhere at the bottom of a Florida sinkhole.
-These women’s lives are further upended by the responsibility of caring for their free-spitfire, ailing aunt and the realization that they are drowning under the loads of family keepsakes and possessions nobody wants – especially them!
 With equal doses of hilarity and heart, these extraordinary women come up with delightful and surprisingly unorthodox ways to free themselves of what’s keeping them from moving their lives forward.
-They confidently set their sights on accepting nothing less than happiness while there’s still time to enjoy it.
 Together they prove it’s never too late to take another one of life’s paths for a grand new adventure.